A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Diffusion architectures for SBI: mechanisms and computational details

-Table~\ref{tab:architectures} summarizes the various diffusion architectures discussed above, categorizing them based on their model type and the specific data limitations they address in SBI contexts.
 In addition to these core architectures, there are related models that are worth mentioning for their contributions to relevant problems with challenging data.
 Among these are neural SDMs~\cite{bartosh2024neuraldiffusionmodels}, DSB/CDSB (Schrödinger Bridge)~\cite{debortoli2023diffusionschrodingerbridgeapplications,shi_conditional_2022}, structure diffusion (GSDM)~\cite{weilbach_graphically_2023}, and multi-speed Diffusion~\cite{batzolis_conditional_2021}.

+Now, we have established the algorithmic and computational foundations for understanding the methods surveyed in the next section, where we evaluate how these architectures address the data challenges of section~\ref{sect:data_limitations} in practice.